 The recently updated Actuarial Science Concentration reflects the latest information in the professional actuarial industries.
 Students have the option to forgo the “capstone” course requirements for LSU math majors by participating in the Casualty Actuarial Society Student Central Summer Program, or another similar summer internship program approved by the school.

 If you want an actuary degree for a low price at a top-ranking school and stay in a beautiful New England town, the University of Maine at Farmington is the place to be.
-The school recently ranked in the top five for the Northern region by U.S. News and World Report, and graduates of their actuarial science program have obtained great careers in the state of Maine.
+The school recently ranked in the top five for the Northern region by U.S. News and World Report.
+We are closely connected to and guided by practicing actuaries throughout the state, and our graduates regularly leave UMF with 2-4 exams, all VEE credits, an internship, and a job offer!
 All of this, plus the scenic view?
 Yes, please!

 As the largest private college in Minnesota, the University of St. Thomas has enjoyed a long period of success and growth.
 Its humble beginnings as a seminary school for priests in 1885 blossomed into offering over 150 majors and minors today, and its actuary degree program is second to none.
 It’s even named a Center for Actuarial Excellence by the Society of Actuaries.
 The program is a delightful hybrid of mathematics, business principles, communication, and liberal arts, making this well-rounded education an attractive prospect in the job market.